-The member countries of the IEA seek to create conditions in which the energy sectors of their economies can make the fullest possible contribution to sustainable economic development and to the well-being of their people and of the environment.
-In formulating energy policies, the establishment of free and open markets is a fundamental point of departure, though energy security and environmental protection need to be given particular emphasis by governments.
-IEA countries recognise the significance of increasing global interdependence in energy.
-They therefore seek to promote the effective operation of international energy markets and encourage dialogue with all participants.
+The member countries of the IEA seek to create conditions in which their economies' energy sectors can make the fullest possible contribution to sustainable economic development and to the well-being of their people and of the environment.
+In formulating energy policies, the establishment of free and open markets is a fundamental point of departure, though governments need to give particular emphasis to energy security and environmental protection.
+IEA countries recognise the significance of increasing global interdependence in energy, and so they seek to promote the effective operation of international energy markets and to encourage dialogue with all participants.

 In order to secure their objectives, member countries therefore aim to create a policy framework consistent with the following goals:

 - Diversity, efficiency and flexibility within the energy sector are basic conditions for longer-term energy security: the fuels used within and across sectors and the sources of those fuels should be as diverse as practicable.
 Non-fossil fuels, particularly nuclear and hydro power, make a substantial contribution to the energy supply diversity of IEA countries as a group.

 - Energy systems should have the ability to respond promptly and flexibly to energy emergencies.
 In some cases this requires collective mechanisms and action: IEA countries co-operate through the Agency in responding jointly to oil supply emergencies.

 - The environmentally sustainable provision and use of energy are central to the achievement of these shared goals.
 Decision-makers should seek to minimise the adverse environmental impacts of energy activities, just as environmental decisions should take account of the energy consequences.
 Government interventions should respect the Polluter Pays Principle where practicable.